khulnasoft-lab/malicious-packages/CONTRIBUTING.md

 ## Contributing OSV Reports

-We accept new reports of malicious packages that are within [scope](README.md#scope), and updates to any existing report in the database.
+We accept new reports of infected packages that are within [scope](README.md#scope), and updates to any existing report in the database.

 **Note:** This process is new and untested, it will change and evolve